antriver/PHPAssetMaker/README.md

 ## Usage

-### Settings (settings.json)
+### Settings (settings.json.template)

+First, copy the settings.json.template file to the directory that contains the 'assetmaker' directory and rename it to assetmaker-settings.json.

+Then edit the assetmaker-settings.json file with your settings.
 This should be the only file you need to edit.
 See the included sample file to help understand.
 Here's a rundown of the settings:

 * `outdir` is the directory where the final combined, minified etc. files will be saved.
 Specify a full path to the directory. e.g. **/home/ctrlv/assets/generated/**.
 Make sure this directory is writable by the user the script runs as.
 * `outurl` should be the public facing URL to access the files in `outdir`.
 Specify a full URL. e.g. **http://assets.ctrlv.in/generated/**